 Fund advisory fees do apply to the exchange traded funds held in the account, and those have a low average expense ratio of between 0.07% and 0.15%.

 The .25% management fee is low among the robo-advisors with financial advisors.

 Is SigFig Safe?

-Account security is paramount and because your accounts remain at the brokerage firms like TD Ameritrade and Schwab you can be certain that the account is well protected.
-Your brokerage account assets are protected by SIPC which insures against losses up to $500,000 due to the failure of the investment firm.
+Account security is paramount and because your accounts remain at the brokerage firms like Fidelity and Schwab you can be certain that the account is well protected.
+The SIPC insures your brokerage account against losses up to $500,000, including $250,000 in cash, due to the failure of the firm.

 Of course, when investing in the financial markets, you aren’t protected in the normal ups and downs in value of your stock, bond and real estate funds.